ObjFW/ObjFW/README.md

   you have multiple working directories all backed by the same local repository.

+  In order to verify the signature of the currently checked out checkin, you can use:

+    $ fossil artifact current | gpg --verify

 <h2 id="cloning-git">Git</h2>

   To clone the Git repository, use the following:

     $ git clone https://github.com/ObjFW/ObjFW

+  Git commits are not signed, so if you want to check the signature of an individual commit, branch head or tag, please use Fossil.

 <h1 id="installation">Installation</h1>